Via Francigena Stage 6: San Miniato - San Quirico8 Days & 7 Nights 4.7 Read 13 reviews

 With rustic furnishings, air-conditioned apartments and rooms at the Agrituristica Cafaggio feature a seating area, satellite TV and private bathroom.
 The apartments have a kitchenette complete with a coffee machine, oven and electric kettle.

-Today walk through stunning Tuscan landscapes and oak woods, which then give way to vineyards.
-Famous for its fine red chianti wines, such as tempranillo and sangiovese, if you are traveling in the spring and summer the vines will be in full bloom and if travelling in the autumn they will be deep reds and browns.
+Walk through stunning Tuscan landscapes and oak woods, which then give way to vineyards.
+Famous for its fine red Chianti wines, such as tempranillo and Sangiovese, if you are travelling in the spring and summer the vines will be in full bloom and if travelling in the autumn they will be deep reds and browns.

-Combining almost perfect weather and soils that produce these world renowned wines, there is evidence to show that the Etruscans cultivated and even experimented with vines here.
-Along the route you can visit inside two interesting churches, Pieve di Coiano and Santa Maria a Chianni, the latter situated on the side of a valley and the former positioned close to Gambassi with a beautiful façade.
+Combining almost perfect weather and soils that produce these world-renowned wines, there is evidence to show that the Etruscans cultivated and even experimented with vines here.
+Along the route, you can visit two interesting churches, Pieve di Coiano and Santa Maria a Chianni, the latter situated on the side of a valley and the former positioned close to Gambassi with a beautiful façade.

 Irene and Marco welcome you to their inn with a friendly, familiar environment and typical country side hospitality.